 To get started, I recommend the following resources:

 - Read up on the hashtable, linked list, tree, graphs, heap, queue, and stack data structures.
 Play around with how to can use them in your language.
 GeeksforGeeks has a good overview on these.
 For coding practice, I'd recommend the HackerRank Data Structures collection.

 - Grokking Algorithms by Aditya Bhargava is hands down the best guide on algorithms from beginners to experienced engineers.
 A very approachable, and visual guide, covering all that most people need to know on this topic.
 I am convinced that you don't need to know more about algorithms than this book covers.
-Buy it on the publisher's website or on Amazon.

 - The Algorithm Design Manual and Algorithms: Fourth Edition are both books I picked up back in the day to refresh some of the my university algorithm class studies.
 I gave up midway, and found them pretty dry, and not applicable to my day-to-day work.

 Featured Pragmatic Engineer Jobs

 - Founding Engineer at Complete. $160-205K + equity.
 San Francisco.